CAUTION BEFORE PROCEEDING

 The purchased turbine is covered by a warranty, as per the general conditions of sale.

-The warranty is immediately void in the event of:
+The warranty immediately expires in the event of:

-• Failure to comply with the technical instructions below.
+- Failure to follow the technical instructions below.

 INSTALLER INSTRUCTIONS